 What to do about the serial employee

 The solution is simple in concept.
-First, organizations must craft a compelling employee journey that offers increasing levels of challenge and growth to its employees over time.
+First, organisations must craft a compelling employee journey that offers increasing levels of challenge and growth to its employees over time.

 Make it a win for both

 What you want at the end is a win-win for both the employee and the employer — the employee grows in ways that are exciting to them and the business benefits in the immediate term.
-This requires people managers to have the maturity, confidence, and courage to ask employees about their life goals (not just their goals inside the organization) and to do so in a way that feels safe, non-judgmental, supportive.
-If managers are able to achieve this level of open and honest dialogue, organizations can begin crafting bespoke journeys for their highest performers.
+This requires people managers to have the maturity, confidence and courage to ask employees about their life goals (not just their goals inside the organisation) and to do so in a way that feels safe, non-judgmental, supportive.
+If managers are able to achieve this level of open and honest dialogue, organisations can begin crafting bespoke journeys for their highest performers.
 It may turn out that it isn’t possible to create a win-win.
-But if that’s the case, it’s better to know sooner vs. later so an organization can plan accordingly.
+But if that’s the case, it’s better to know sooner vs. later so an organisation can plan accordingly.

-Gigs will continue to be an interesting element of the future economy, but will never replace traditional career paths.
+Gig will continue to be an interesting element of the future economy, but will never replace traditional career paths.
 Serial employment will be the more significant challenge for employers.
-Enlightened businesses that are committed to creating a compelling and personalized career path — with new levels of challenge and growth at each phase — will thrive.
+Enlightened businesses that are committed to creating a compelling and personalised career path — with new levels of challenge and growth at each phase — will thrive.